 If your doctor can’t find a donor, he may use cells from donated umbilical cord blood.
 After a baby is born, blood rich in stem cells remains in the discarded cord and placenta.
 It can be frozen and stored in a cord blood bank until its stem cells are needed.

 Cord blood is tested before it’s banked.
 This lets doctors quickly check to see if there’s a match for you.
-Plus, the pairing doesn’t have to as perfect as it would be from a donor.
+Plus, the pairing doesn’t have to be as perfect as it would be from a donor.

 What Are the Risks?